Question of a Sabbatical

 Books“Sir, he has scored 94 per cent marks.
 He just doesn’t read.
 If he studies properly, he can get more marks.
 He wants to do engineering.
 Why don’t you advise him, please?”

 My jaw dropped.
 “Here is a father dissatisfied with his son scoring enviable marks, and he wants me to guide him?
-What advice do I render a kid who in my assessment is brilliant,” I wondered.
+What advice do I render to a kid who in my assessment is brilliant,” I wondered.

 I did not want to disappoint the father so I continued talking.
 In a while I realised that the boy was very intelligent and could understand concepts rather fast.
 Therefore he used to take less time as compared to others to complete his assignments.
 Repetition used to bore him and that’s where his ideas conflicted with his father.